 - Conversations your customers and leads are having about your products or services vs competitors’ products or services

 - Activity of other executives and influencers within your industry

 Social Media is used for more than just sharing funny memes and wild news stories.
 It is now seen as the main connector between consumers and the brands they use.
-Instead of making a phone call to solve their curiosities, or make suggestions, consumers are now using social media platforms to contact their brands.
+Instead of picking up the phone to solve their curiosities, or make suggestions, consumers are now using social media platforms to contact brands.
 Because of this, businesses have an opportunity to use these online interactions to build relationships with their leads and customers, to create future content, avoid disasters, and to better understand conversations happening within their industry.
 If conversations are being had about your brand, don’t you think you should be involved?